-The Department offers three Masters degrees, M.A. and M.S. in Mathematics and M.S. in Applied Mathematics.
-The M.A. and M.S. in Mathematics are 30 hour master's degrees offered under Plan A (thesis option) or Plan B (non-thesis option).
+The Department offers three Masters degrees, M.A. and M.S. in Mathematics and M.S. in Applied Mathematics The M.A. and M.S. in Mathematics are 30 hour Master's degrees offered under Plan A (thesis option) or Plan B (non-thesis option).
 Most students take the non-thesis option and these requirements are detailed here.
 Students interested in writing a Master's thesis should consult with the Director of Graduate Studies and the Graduate School Bulletin for the requirements.
 To receive a M.S or M.A. in Mathematics, students must complete course work and a final examination.

 The coursework requirements are:

-- Complete 30 hours of graduate work in Mathematics and related areas. - At least 20 hours in Mathematics (MA and cross-listed courses). - At least 15 hours at the 600 level and above. - At least 12 hours in Mathematics and at the 600 level and above.
+- Complete 30 hours of graduate work in Mathematics and related areas with a final gradepoint of 3.0 or better. - At least 20 hours in Mathematics (MA and cross-listed courses). - At least 15 hours at the 600 level and above. - At least 12 hours in Mathematics and at the 600 level and above.

 All students in the Masters program must pass a final exam.
 This requirement is typically met by having the student read a paper or part of a monograph and give a presentation of this material to the examination committee.
+The presentation is prepared in consultation with the chair of the committee.
+The goal of the examination is to evaluate whether the student can read and present mathematics.